A note on cubic fourfolds containing several planes: Cubic fourfolds containing two planes intersecting along a line

-\end{corollary} \begin{proof} By Remark \ref{rem:basesid}, the bases of the elliptic fibrations are naturally identified with the space of hyperplanes in $\mathbb P^5$ containing $\Pi$.
+over $\mathbb P^1$, respecting the sections of the elliptic fibrations. \end{corollary} \begin{proof} By Remark \ref{rem:basesid}, the bases of the elliptic fibrations are naturally identified with the space of hyperplanes in $\mathbb P^5$ containing $\Pi$.
 As the restriction of the Gauss map to $L = P_1 \cap P_2$ is independent of the chosen plane $P_1$ and $P_2$, the elliptic fibrations $S_{P_1} \to \mathbb P^1 \leftarrow S_{P_2}$ are fiberwise isomorphic by Proposition \ref{prop:descfl}.
-Thus
+By construction, the same holds for the associated Jacobian K3 surfaces $J(S_{P_i} / \mathbb P^1) \to \mathbb P^1$.
+In particular, the discriminant of the elliptic K3 surfaces $J(S_{P_i}) \to \mathbb P^1$, i.e., the locus of points on $\mathbb P^1$ over which the elliptic fibrations are singular, are naturally identified.
+Since the elliptic K3 surfaces $S_{P_1}$ and $S_{P_2}$ are very general in their corresponding moduli space of lattice polarized K3 surfaces by the discussion in Section~\ref{sec:theassocK3}, the claim follows by \cite[Thm.\ 1.1]{reconstructionellipticK3}. \end{proof}